core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Manager may assign a new Sender ID to an endpoint, while leaving the Gid, Master Secret, and Master Salt unchanged in the group.
 In this case, the Group Manager assigns a Sender ID that has not been used in the group since the latest time when the current Gid value was assigned to the group (see {{sec-group-key-management}}).

-Having retrieved the new Sender ID, and potentially other missing data of the immutable Security Context, the endpoint can derive a new Sender Context (see {{ssec-sender-recipient-context}}).
+Having retrieved the new Sender ID, and potentially other missing data for the long-term part of the Security Context, the endpoint can derive a new Sender Context (see {{ssec-sender-recipient-context}}).
 When doing so, the endpoint resets the Sender Sequence Number in its Sender Context to 0, and derives a new Sender Key.
 This is in turn used to possibly derive new Pairwise Sender Keys.

 From then on, the endpoint MUST use its latest installed Sender Context to protect outgoing messages.

 The assignment of a new Sender ID may be the result of different processes.
 The endpoint may request a new Sender ID, e.g., because of (approaching) the exhaustion of the Sender Sequence Number space (see {{ssec-wrap-around-partial-iv}}).
-An endpoint may request to re-join the group, e.g., because of losing its mutable Security Context (see {{ssec-loss-mutable-context}}), and is provided with a new Sender ID together with the latest immutable Security Context.
+An endpoint may request to re-join the group, e.g., because of losing the varying part of its Security Context (see {{ssec-loss-mutable-context}}), and is provided with a new Sender ID together with the latest long-term part of the Security Context.

 For the other group members, the Recipient Context corresponding to the old Sender ID becomes stale (see {{sec-group-key-management}}).